Cinderella’s Royal Table, Magic Kingdom Review

 I have a strong feeling that anybody visiting Disney World’s Magic Kingdom, whether they are 2 or 92 years old, has dreamed of seeing the inside of the majestic Cinderella’s castle.
 Dining at Cinderella’s Royal Table is the only way to get full access to the castle and get the full royal residence experience.
 Plus, you get to meet with Cinderella herself as well as all of her Princess friends.

 We all know about my obsession with Disney world (just take a look at my logo at the top of my home page), and I’ve been meaning to share about my wonderful experience at Cinderella’s Royal Table that I had a few years back.
 Mr. Wishes surprised me and made reservations – I think the five year old deep down inside of me just about had a heart attack when I found out!

-This is the type of experience that Disney dreams are made of.
+Dinner at Cinderella’s Royal Table is the type of experience that Disney dreams are made of.
 As such, an advance dining reservation here continues to be a tough one to score.
 While it may be a little easier to get now that “Be Our Guest” restaurant is open and pulling lots of guests in, you should still plan to call 180 days out if you hope to secure a table.